sahin/status-page/README.md

 # Service status page

+# NOTE: STATUSES ARE NOT LIVE !!!!!

 Service status page of over 350+ cloud services.

 Super mininal.
-All Statuses in json live in github and workers are built with serverless structure in mind with Amazon Lambda.
+All statuses stored as json in github and workers are built with serverless structure in mind with Amazon Lambda and I am thinking to do 1 minute update pretty soon.

 Supported services which uses StatusPage.io for now and Upcoming Status.io.